Granting other people access to your medical record (Proxy Access)

 A proxy is someone authorised to access a patient’s MyCare account on their behalf – typically a parent or carer.

-Can I view the health record of a family member via my patient portal account?
+Can I view the health record of a family member through my own MyCare UCLH account?

-Yes, as long as your family member has a patient portal account and they have granted you proxy access to their medical records.
-Proxy access allows carers such as a parent or guardian to log into their personal MyCare UCLH account and then connect to information regarding their family member.
+Yes, as long as your family member has a MyCare account and they have granted you proxy access to their medical records.
+Proxy access allows carers such as a parent or guardian to log into their personal MyCare account and then view health information regarding their family member.

-Depending on the level of access provided, sensitive clinical information or specific functionalities within the portal may not be accessible by the proxy.
+Depending on the level of access provided, sensitive clinical information or specific functions in MyCare may not be accessible by the proxy.

 Can my spouse and I share one MyCare UCLH account?